distriqt/ANE-Message/docs/index.md

 As with all our extensions you get access to a year of support and updates as we are continually improving and updating the extensions for OS updates and feature requests.

-## Documentation

-Latest documentation can be found in the [wiki](https://github.com/distriqt/ANE-Message/wiki)

-Quick Example:

 ```as3
 if (Message.isMailSupported)
 {